psugrg/cmproj-snippet/README.md

 Search for `format` and select `Editor: Format On Save`.

 ## Static Analysis - CppCheck
-Use custom target `scheck` to perform static analysis using CppCheck utility.
+Static analysis is done using [cppcheck](https://github.com/danmar/cppcheck) tool.
+Custom target `scheck` is handling the static analysis process.
+This target is a part of the `ALL` group which means that it'll be run automatically by make when `make` or `make all` command is executed.
-Run `make scheck` in the `./build` folder to start static analysis.
+Run `make scheck` in the `./build` folder to start static analysis manually.

 ## Unit tests
 Unit tests are using googletest framework